 Do not round up or down when reporting income or expenses.
 Always use exact values, refer to receipts, invoices, etc., for accurate reporting numbers.
 Incomplete or inconsistent reporting is a huge red flag.
 It could give the IRS reason for concern of your business and accounting practices.

-According to research, cannabis businesses have considerably higher odds of being audited by the IRS versus other mainstream industries.
+Cannabis businesses have considerably higher odds of being audited by the IRS versus other mainstream industries.
 The IRS prioritizes auditing cannabis companies over other industries because cannabis business audits can double or quadruple the hourly return.
 Over the years, the IRS has primarily audited cannabis businesses over questions regarding taxable deductions on their returns.
 And lack of access to specialized business services has only increased inconsistency in reporting.
 Cannabis business owners who file their business and personal tax returns themselves or use a firm unfamiliar with the cannabis industry are much more likely to see issues with future audits down the road.

 Filing your personal and business tax returns with a cannabis-specific firm ensures that both the individual and the company take the proper deductions and find the highest cost savings.
 And until federal legalization and more clear-cut regulations, we don’t see the cannabis audits slowing down.
 If the IRS is currently auditing your cannabis business, we can help.
 We have experience working through several audits and have the knowledge to resolve your audit.